>

 Control valve

-A control valve is an externally powered mechanical device used in industrial processes to regulate and control the flow of liquids, gases, or vapors in piping systems.
-This versatile device allows for the precise adjustment of fluid flow to manage process parameters such as pressure, flow rate, and temperature within an industrial environment.
-A control valve consists of a fitting connected to an actuator that adjusts the position of the closure member based on the controller signal.
+A control valve (also known colloquially as a regulating valve) is a mechanical device that uses auxiliary energy and is used in industrial processes to regulate and control the flow of liquids, gases, or vapors in piping systems.
+This versatile device enables the precise adjustment of a material flow in order to control process parameters such as pressure, flow rate, and temperature in an industrial environment.
+A control valve consists of a fitting connected to an actuator that is capable of changing the position of the throttle body depending on the control signal.

-The function of a control valve is to adjust the cross-section between a fixed part (the valve seat) and a moving part (the closure member) to achieve the desired flow rate.
-This is typically accomplished by adjusting the valve opening using the actuator, which can be powered pneumatically, hydraulically, or electrically (and in rare cases, manually).
+The function of a control valve is to change the flow cross-section between a fixed part, the valve seat, and a moving part, the throttle body, in order to achieve the desired flow rate.
+This is usually done by adjusting the valve opening using the actuator, which can be controlled pneumatically, hydraulically, or electrically (in exceptional cases also manually).

-Control valves are essential in nearly all industries, including chemicals, petrochemicals, power generation, the food industry, and water and wastewater treatment.
-They come in various designs, such as globe valves, control butterfly valves, and control ball valves, each tailored to meet the specific requirements of different applications.
+Control valves are of great importance in almost all industries, such as chemicals, petrochemicals, power generation, food, and water and wastewater treatment.
+They are available in various designs, including lift valves, butterfly valves, and control ball valves, which are specially tailored to the requirements of different applications.